themanavpaul/scraper/README.md

 * `requests`
 * `twikit`

-# 👩🏻‍💻 ScraperX with Virtual Environment Setup
+# 👩🏻‍💻 Part 1 : ScraperX with Virtual Environment Setup

 This guide outlines the steps to set up a virtual environment, install dependencies, and run the Python script for fetching tweets from a specified Twitter user.